littleosbook/littleosbook/page_frame_allocation.md

 Now that we have virtual memory with paging set up we need to somehow allocate some of the available memory to use for the applications we want to run.
 How do we know what memory is free?
-That is the role of a page frame allocator.
+That is the role of the page frame allocator.

 ## Managing Available Memory